opf/openproject/docs/user-guide/time-and-costs/time-tracking/timecamp-integration/README.md

    ![TimeCamp account with a new project which shows 2 tasks](project-with-2-tasks.png)

-   The time tracked in Openproject will later on appear in TimeCamp on the task that you select.
+   The time tracked in OpenProject will later on appear in TimeCamp on the task that you select.

 3. [Log in to OpenProject](https://www.openproject.org/signin/), open a project and go to a work package.